 - Carry out steps toward meeting the MPCA’s “Swimmable, fishable, fixable?” water quality standards and explore additional comprehensive storm water management and water quality improvement strategies.

 - Consider climate forecasts to ensure that infrastructure and water quality investments are informed by climate projections.
-Educate and motivate residents and businesses to reduce negative impacts on water resources.

 - Analyze possible climate change implications for water resources and infrastructure.